 The current unemployment system is inadequate.
-Only around one-quarter of people who lack a job receive unemployment insurance, and benefit levels are generally low.
+Only around one-quarter of people without a job receive unemployment insurance, and benefit levels are generally low.

 States have responsibility for setting the main parameters for unemployment insurance benefits, including eligibility rules, benefit amounts and durations, tax levels, and taxable wage bases.
-As a result, there is dramatic variety in unemployment insurance benefits among the states.
-For example, the percentage of unemployed individuals who receive these benefits varies from a low of 10.5 percent in North Carolina to a high of 52 percent in New Jersey.
+As a result, there is a dramatic variety in unemployment insurance benefits among the states.
+For example, the percentage of unemployed individuals who receive these benefits varies from a low of 7.6 percent in Florida to a high of 65.9 percent in Massachusetts.
 Maximum weekly benefit levels range from a low of $235 in Mississippi to a high of $823 in Massachusetts.

-Another way to increase the proportion of the unemployed who receive support during their job search is to offer financial support to people who do not qualify for unemployment insurance but need assistance during a job search.
+Financial support could be offered to people who do not qualify for unemployment insurance but need assistance during a job search.
 This could include people returning to the labor force after an absence caused by caregiving responsibilities or discouraged workers who left the labor force but need to return.

 One challenge for the system is how to support self-employed workers, independent contractors, and gig economy workers who lose work.
 Because the tax is paid by employers, self-employed workers and independent contractors are typically not eligible for unemployment insurance benefits.
-However, in 2020, Congress temporarily allowed such workers to receive benefits.
+However, in 2020, Congress temporarily allowed such workers to receive benefits in response to the COVID-19 pandemic.
 The challenge for policymakers is how to create a sustainable, ongoing funding source for these benefits.